MajorLeagueBaseball/g5-component/README.md

 * completely self-contained, event based, scalable architecture
 * simple workflow - instantiate component, edit template and add any component specific JS
+* can be used as a scaffold and a module
 * clean, documented, consistent code and methodologies
 * environment agnostic code
 * ES6 support via babel